klaytn/metaverse-knowledge-kit/docs/developer-tools/developer-tools.md

     * [Dex Contracts](https://github.com/klaytn/klaytn-dex-contracts)
     * [Dex Subgraph](https://github.com/klaytn/klaytn-dex-subgraphs)

+DEX testnet is available for testing in Baobab without installing anything.
+Feel free to play around [here](https://dex.baobab.klaytn.net/swap)

 ## Other Tools <a id="Other Tools"></a>

 * [Klaytn Online Toolkit](https://toolkit.klaytn.foundation/): This provides code samples and pages to help you utilize the Klaytn SDK(caver-js).
 With the Online Toolkit, you can derive the code to deploy your Klaytn contracts using caver-js.
 This contract includes [KIP7](https://toolkit.klaytn.foundation/kct/KIP7Deploy), [KIP17](https://toolkit.klaytn.foundation/kct/KIP17Deploy), [KIP37](https://toolkit.klaytn.foundation/kct/KIP37Deploy) and other [KCT](https://toolkit.klaytn.foundation/kct/KCTDetection).
 The online toolkit also gives users the functionality of interacting with deployed contracts given its ABI, contract address.

-* Klay-Spray: Want to quickly deploy a layer 1 network?
-[Klayspray](https://github.com/klaytn/klayspray) helps you easily deploy a private layer1 network.
+* [Klay-Spray](https://github.com/klaytn/klayspray): Want to quickly deploy a layer 1 network?
+Klayspray helps you easily deploy a private layer1 network.

 * [Sidechain](https://docs.klaytn.foundation/content/installation-guide/deployment/service-chain): This enables developers who wants to build a local private network with high TPS, minimal transaction fees or data privacy.

-* Klaytn Wizard: This is an interactive generator to bootstrap your smart contract and learn about [Klaytn Contracts](https://github.com/klaytn/klaytn-contracts).
+* [Klaytn Wizard](https://wizard.klaytn.foundation/): This is an interactive generator to bootstrap your smart contract and learn about [Klaytn Contracts](https://github.com/klaytn/klaytn-contracts).
 This is based on [OpenZeppelin Wizard](https://wizard.openzeppelin.com/).

 :::info